Canada and weapons of mass destruction: "Incineration without representation"

-However, if Canadian leadership was nervous about US foreign policy, they did not voice their discontent through actions.
+However, if Canadian leadership was nervous about U.S. foreign policy, they did not voice their discontent through actions.
 Canada was consistently and significantly cooperative with the United States when it came to nuclear weapons doctrine and deployments through the Cold War.

-Continued cooperation with the US to present
+Continued cooperation with the U.S. to present

 The Government of Canada formally agreed to every major North Atlantic Treaty Organization (NATO) strategic document, including those that implied a US strike-first policy.
 This may suggest that successive Canadian governments were willing to follow US and NATO doctrine even if said doctrine was counter to the publicly favoured (and politically supported) doctrine of Mutual Assured Destruction.
-Professors J.T.
-Jockel and J.J.
-Sokolsky explore this assertion in-depth in their article "Canada's Cold War Nuclear Experience".
 Furthermore, Canada allowed for forward deployment of US bombers and participated actively and extensively in the NORAD program; as well, Canada cooperated with the US when it came to research, early warning, surveillance and communications.
 Canada was second only to West Germany in hosting nuclear related facilities.
 In short, the Canadian Government was thoroughly committed to supporting US nuclear doctrine and deployments through the Cold War, in spite of any popular reservations concerning this dynamic.

 While it has no more permanently stationed nuclear weapons as of 1984, Canada continues to cooperate with the United States and its nuclear weapons program.
 Canada allows testing of nuclear weapon delivery systems; nuclear weapon carrying vessels are permitted to visit Canadian ports; and aircraft carrying nuclear warheads are permitted to fly in Canadian airspace with the permission of the Canadian government.
 There is, however, popular objection to this federal policy.
-Over 60% of Canadians live in cities or areas designated "Nuclear Weapons Free", reflecting a contemporary disinclination towards nuclear weapons in Canada.
+Over 60% of Canadians live in cities or areas designated "Nuclear Weapons Free", reflecting a contemporary disinclination toward nuclear weapons in Canada.
 Canada also remains under the NATO 'nuclear umbrella'; even after disarming itself in 1984, Canada has maintained support for nuclear armed nations as doing otherwise would be counter to Canadian NATO commitments.